University of Gothenburg

 In 1996, a committee (Committee for Longitudinal Research - KLF) was appointed by FRN that would be responsible for managing SEK 10 million / year among longitudinal research projects.
 The number of applicants was high and already five years later the budget had increased by another SEK 5 million per year.
 When FRN merged with a number of research councils to form the Swedish Research Council in 2001, the committee was closed down and responsibility for funding longitudinal research projects was assigned to the Committee for Infrastructure (KFI).
 This reorganization was due to VR's increased focus on databases other than the longitudinal ones.
 Longitudinal research databases were thus not prioritized to the same extent, and this was reflected in the increased difficulty of getting funds granted for our upcoming fundraising during the years 2005-2010, as competition rose.

-A longitudinal research database requires continuity with a consistent collection of material.
+A longitudinal research project requires continuity with a consistent collection of material.
 The collection also consists of costly multi-step procedures, where external parties such as SCB, UGU's staff and logistical factors need to collaborate within fixed time frames.
-In order to collect data for a longitudinal infrastructure, we in the UGU group have been dependent on funding from the Swedish Research Council (VR) and the University of Gothenburg.
+In order to collect data for a longitudinal project, we in the UGU group have been dependent on funding from the Swedish Research Council (VR) and the University of Gothenburg.
 In the years where funds were not granted or granted to some extent, we who worked with the fundraising had to eliminate certain surveys.
 This explains the gap in data collection between the 1958 and 1967 cohorts, as well as the variations in collections between the cohorts.

 How we work today